 As the name suggests the wearable sleeping bag is a combination down coat and standard sleeping bag that allows you to move about the campsite in cozy comfort.
 Like any standard sleeping bag it packs away into a stuff sack when you’re not using it.
 Although you’re likely to wind up using it a lot more than you imagine.
 Below we present our choices for the 8 best wearable sleeping bags on the market today.

-Our Picks Of The Best Wearable Sleeping Bags
+The Best Wearable Sleeping Bags

 Selk’bag Adult Lite 5G Wearable Sleeping Bag

 Like most wearable sleeping bags the Selk’bag Adult Lite 5G is not one you’re going to wear on K2 but it will keep you nice and warm down to about 40 degrees Fahrenheit.
 That makes it ideal for most 3 season camping, music festivals and more.
 This is a lightweight bag with conveniently placed side openings that allow you to move your hands in and out in a hassle free manner.
 The 5G also comes with removable booties which you can swap out for your own shoes should you need to venture to the camping toilet in the middle of the night.
 While the draft tubes around the neck and zipper keep the cold outside air at bay.

 Convenient hand openings

 KingCamp Standing 3 Season Full Body Wearable Sleeping Bag